rcarmo/sushy/README.md

 I've been running a classical, object-oriented Python Wiki (called [Yaki][y]) for the better part of a decade.
 It works, but is comparatively big and has become unwieldy and cumbersome to tweak.
 So I decided to [rewrite it][tng].
 [Again][gae].
 And [again][clj].

-And I eventually decided to make it _smaller_ -- my intention is for the core to stop at around 1000 lines of code (as of this writing, it has a mere 705 LOC, excluding templates), so this is also an exercise in building tight, readable (and functional) code.
+And I eventually decided to make it _smaller_ -- my intention is for the core to stop at around 1000 lines of code (as of this writing, it is a tad larger, mostly due to indexing optimizations) excluding templates, so this is also an exercise in building tight, readable (and functional) code.

 ### Why [Hy][hy]?